sudo-awk/CloudHacking/flaws/level 6.md

 Great, we found another security policy called `list_apigateways`,

-We can enumerate this policy using `aws iam get-policy` to find the versionid, and as seen `v4` is our version
+We can enumerate this policy using `aws iam get-policy` to find the `versionid`

 <kbd>![image](https://github.com/user-attachments/assets/8df2443b-6c80-47ce-b18a-679ea20f356d)</kbd>

-Now that we have the `ARN` and the `version id`, we can now request what the actual policy is by using the `aws get-policy-version` we'll provide it with `policy-arn` and `version-id` we found earlier.
+Now that we have the `ARN` and the `version id`, we can now request what the actual policy is by using the `aws get-policy-version`

+We'll provide it with `policy-arn` and `version-id` we found earlier.

 ```
 aws iam get-policy-version  --policy-arn arn:aws:iam::975426262029:policy/list_apigateways --version-id v4 --profile level6